Managing money well is a life skill.

 - Peer pressure is growing.

-The third most common reason for over-indebtedness is irrational consumer behaviour.
+The second most common reason for over-indebtedness is irrational consumer behaviour.

 Lack of financial literacy not only has a negative effect on personal freedom, but also on our society, the welfare state and national economy.